 If you walk down any street in downtown Napa, chances are you’ll run across a piece of art by Gordon Huether.
 He is an incredible artist, his pieces can be found all over the country!
 Even cooler?
 He’s extremely down to earth and chill in person as well.
 We were lucky enough to get a personal tour of his studio which was really amazing to see.
 We even got a signed copy of his newest book!
 I would absolutely recommend taking some time to go out to his studio if you visit Napa, I believe you can set it up by contacting him on his website.

-Planning a trip to Napa?
+Planning a trip to Napa and have additional questions?
 Let me know in the comments or DM me on Instagram!